symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 do this?

  1. By having a route for each page in the system the application has more information about itself, so it is easy to implement things like validation or a site map.
+Or to enable the user to select an endpoint to be used as the destination for a menu item link.

  2. By separating the route from the content we allow the route to be customized independently of the content, for example, a blog post may have the same title as another post but might